DanielcB123/FlightShortestPath/README.txt

 its ID and prints out the flight information from each city to other cities using the IDs assigned.

-To compile and run:
+Step 1: To compile and run:
         download graphGen.cpp, city.name, and makefile
         type "make"

-To run graphGen:
+Step 2: To run graphGen:
         type "./graphGen <number_cities>"
         Note: number_cities is between 1 - 140

-To run WA:
+Step 3: To run WA:
         type "./WA"
+        enter the number of nodes in the graph and follow menu
+        Note: remember the number of nodes from Step 2